 With all that has been going on there has been a lot of stress baking.

-I have actually been working on these bars for awhile.
+I’ve actually been working on these Apple Pie Millionaire Bars for awhile now.

 Original Millionaire Bars have a shortbread layers, a caramel layer, and topped with chocolate.

 Mine have a cinnamon shortbread, a apple cider caramel layer, topped with white chocolate.

 It gives an instant read and makes it so much easier to make candy.

 You can buy apple pie spice at the store, McCormick’s is usually the brand at the store that carries it.